 Ribeye steaks have been the king of steak cuts ever since primitive man started turning wild cattle into dinner in the boreal forest.

 Ribeye steaks come from the section of the beef called the “Rib Roll”.
 The Rib Roll is located between the top of the ribs and the side of the spine.
-On a fully grown beef the boneless version of the cut normally weighs 12 – 14 pounds per side and will yield about 14 – 16 steaks, depending on size of steaks cut.
-It is one of the largest, most tender and well marbled cuts of meat on a beef.
+On a fully grown beef, the boneless version of the cut normally weighs 12 – 14 pounds per side and will yield about 14 – 16 steaks, depending on the size of the steaks cut.
+It is one of the largest, most tender, and well-marbled cuts of meat on beef.

 There are many ways to cook a Ribeye steak, but we are fans of pan sear and oven finish – if we’re going for the perfect steak.
 There are many, many evenings here in Nebraska when it is simply too nice to cook in the kitchen and on those evenings we grill, but grilling is an art and takes practice, as most any grill master will tell you.